Locations

 Use the Azure Hybrid Benefit for On-Prem/Cloud Flexibility: If you maintain Software Assurance on Windows Server and SQL Server, you can use those licenses either on-premises or in Azure (or other eligible clouds) under the Hybrid Use Benefit.

-This means you can migrate workloads to Azure without double-paying for licenses.
-Even if you plan to stay on-prem, SA gives you license mobility to move VMs across hosts or to a third-party cloud.
+This means you can migrate workloads to Azure without incurring double payments for licenses.
+Even if you plan to stay on-premises, SA provides license mobility to move VMs across hosts or to a third-party cloud.

 Ensure you capitalize on these rights: